ryuichiueda/ueda_blog2_contents/pages/publication_en/main.md

 ### 2018

-* **Ryuichi Ueda**, Masahiro Kato, Atsushi Saito, Ryo Okazaki: Teach-and-Replay of Mobile Robot with Particle Filter on Episode, IEEE International Conference on Robotics and Automation, Australia, Brisbane, 2018. (to appear)
+* **Ryuichi Ueda**, Masahiro Kato, Atsushi Saito, Ryo Okazaki: Teach-and-Replay of Mobile Robot with Particle Filter on Episode, Proc. of IEEE International Conference on Robotics and Automation, pp.3475-3481, Australia, Brisbane, 2018.

 ### 2016